-Gallstones can obstruct the bile duct and lead to severe inflammation of the bile duct (cholangitis).
-It is characterized by fever, jaundice, and abdominal pain.
-This can sometimes rapidly evolve to cause septic shock (a dangerous condition in which organ systems of the body start shutting down one by one if untreated) and mental confusion.
+Gallstones can obstruct the bile duct and lead to a severe inflammation of the bile duct (cholangitis).
+This is characterised by fever, jaundice and abdominal pain.
+This can sometimes rapidly evolve to cause septic shock ( a dangerous condition in which organ systems of the body start shutting down one by one if untreated) and mental confusion.
 In the elderly, sometimes no warning signs might be seen and they might just collapse suddenly.

 In the junction of the common bile duct and pancreatic duct:

-In this situation, the secretions from the pancreas get obstructed and inflamed.
+In this situation, the secretions from the pancreas get obstructed and the pancreas get inflamed (pancreatitis).
 Here, the abdominal pain is present in the central upper/left abdomen and can spread to the back.
-Sometimes, the patient’s condition can rapidly go down if the pancreas, which has a good blood supply starts to bleed.
-The pain is often accompanied by nausea, vomiting, fever, and jaundice.
+Sometimes, the patient’s condition can rapidly go down if the pancreas, which has a good blood supply, starts to bleed.
+The pain is often accompanied by nausea, vomiting, fever and jaundice.
 Chronic inflammation of the pancreas can lead to diabetes or rarely, cancer of the pancreas.

-Gallbladder removal surgery has high success rates when compared to potential untreated complications.
-Over the last couple of years, the standard for the management of even pregnant patients with symptomatic gallstones has slowly been turning towards laparoscopic cholecystectomy, a.k.a, keyhole gallbladder removal surgery.
+In fact, Gallbladder removal surgery has high success rates when compared to the potential untreated complications.
+Over the last couple years, the standard for management of even pregnant patients with symptomatic gallstones has slowly been turning towards laparoscopic cholecystectomy, a.k.a, keyhole gallbladder removal surgery.
 If you have stones in your common bile duct or pancreatic duct, you will need an endoscopic procedure called ERCP.
 This is followed by laparoscopic cholecystectomy.